ocaml-multicore/lwt_eio/README.md

 ```

 Here, we're using the Eio event loop instead of the normal Lwt one,
-but everything else stays the same.
+but everything else stays the same:

+1. `Eio_main.run` starts the Eio event loop, replacing `Lwt_main.run`.
+2. `Lwt_eio.with_event_loop` starts the Lwt event loop, using Eio as its backend.
+3. `Lwt_eio.run_lwt` switches from Eio context to Lwt context.

+Any piece of code is either Lwt code or Eio code.
+You use `run_lwt` and `run_eio` to switch back and forth as necessary
+(`run_lwt` lets Eio code call Lwt code, while `run_eio` lets Lwt code call Eio).

-Note: When I first tried this, it failed with `Fatal error: exception Unhandled`
+Note: When I first tried the conversion, it failed with `Fatal error: exception Unhandled`
 because I'd forgotten to flush stdout in the Lwt code.
 That meant that `sort` returned before Lwt had completely finished and then it
 tried to flush lazily after the Eio loop had finished, which is an error.